 Use 1/4 cup measure, or weigh out 2.0 oz. per cookie.
 Freeze if you plan on baking them later.

-Bake at 375 for 12-16 minutes, turning pan half way through baking.
-12 minutes for unfrozen, 14ish for fresh from freezer.
+Bake at 375 degrees for 12-16 minutes, turning pan half way through baking.
+12 minutes for unfrozen, or 14 for frozen.